About the course

 In each subsequent year, you will be charged course fees at the DPhil fee rate for that year of study.
 For an indication of costs, the table below shows the annual DPhil course fees for the 2020-21 academic year.

-Annual DPhil fees for the 2020-21 academic year
+Annual DPhil in Neuroscience fees for the 2020-21 academic year

 Annual Course fees